Review: Daily Drop Pro – The One Reward Travel Planning Tool to Rule Them All!

 Free vs. Paid: What’s the Better Option?

 As with most of our reviews the answer will be, “it depends”.
-But overall we absolutely recommend the paid version because of it’s value, even in it’s current launch version state.
+But overall we absolutely recommend the paid version because of it’s value, even in its current launch version state.

-First of all it should be noted that the Pro version (though billed annually) during their launch is only $99 and that price is locked in for life.
-That’s only $8.25 per month.
+First of all it should be noted that the Pro version (though billed annually) is $149 per year.

 More often that not, a good travel deal can be worth tens of dollars in savings.
 And for savvy users, hundreds of dollars in savings.
 Especially over a year’s worth of travel.